sybrew/the-seo-framework/readme.txt

 		E.g.: @hook ~ wp_action
 	-> Then, we can remove unused variables (often tagged with "Unused.").

-TODO "2.6.2" article for Extension Manager doesn't follow our description generation cutoff rules: "FULL STOP.
-Also..."

 TODO all "s_" methods are a mixed bag of:
 	1. Option filters without default fallback.
 	2. Option filters with default fallback. (get_default_option)